Industrializing Construction Economics

 foreign activities.
 There is a link between international strategy research and

-Developing as industry economics 21
+Developing construction economics as industry economics 21

 integration issues that could be exploited further: Ling et al. (2005) found